Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 Program/Initiative Purpose Partners

-Bill C92; An Act respecting First Nations, Inuit, and Métis children, youth and families Supports the Indigenous Governing Body as they enter into Coordination Agreements for the transfer of jurisdiction over child welfare services, where Indigenous children and families are supported by their communities and within their own customs and cultural traditions.
+An Act respecting First Nations, Inuit, and Métis children, youth and families Supports the Indigenous Governing Body as they enter into Coordination Agreements for the transfer of jurisdiction over child welfare services, where Indigenous children and families are supported by their communities and within their own customs and cultural traditions.
 A current focus has been building capacity development with Indigenous Governing Bodies through information sharing as they work toward the development of a Coordination Agreement.
-Ministries of Social Services, Government Relations, Justice and Attorney General, First Nation Child and Family Services agencies First Nation bands, Metis/Inuit authorities, Indigenous Services Canada
+Ministries of Social Services, Government Relations, Justice and Attorney General, First Nations Child and Family Services agencies, First Nation bands, Métis/Inuit authorities, Indigenous Services Canada

 Culture Camp Through cultural experiences, such as horse teachings, sweat lodge ceremonies, sharing circles, sobriety storytelling, traditional song teachings, nature hikes, and guest speakers, youth in custody can experience a culture camp to reach the goal of reducing returns to custody.
 Ministry of Corrections, Policing and Public Safety

-Family Finders Supports the First Nation agencies’ efforts in searching for family members to be caregivers for children in care, the completion of safety assessments for family to provide care and supporting family caregivers.
+Family Finders Through the collaboration with the First Nations agencies, supports the ministry’s efforts in searching for family members to be caregivers for children in care, the completion of safety assessments for family to provide care and supporting family caregivers.
 Ministry of Social Services and First Nation Child and Family Service agencies

 Following Their Voices Designed to improve First Nations, Métis and Inuit student outcomes by changing student-teacher relationships, interactions, teacher instructional practices and the learning environment in order to engage and support students.
 Ministry of Education, school divisions, First Nations schools, Elders, students, researchers